teward/hexchat_plugins/README.md

-# hexchat_plugins
+# What's here?

-HexChat Plugins by Thomas Ward
+These are various HexChat plugins created by Thomas Ward.

+They are all released under the GPL v2.